Road accidents: How paramedics recognize a risky scenario?

 - always keep the wind in mind (it may change)

-Situation: dynamics, cause, number of victims involved:
+Road accidents and dangerous goods: dynamics, cause, number of victims involved:

 - the type of accident (head-on collision, rear-end collision, etc.)